yuruyigit/Quest-Server/README.md

 ## Dependencies

 ## About InteractiveResearchLabs
-We are a association of indie developers, graphic designers and video creators.
+We are an association of indie developers, graphic designers and video creators.
 We work together on several projects and help each other with it's own projects.

 ## License (MIT and Creative Commans)